hannahchan/Scaffold.Service/Scaffold/Docs/CodeAnalysisAndFormatting.md

 Scaffold uses the following third-party Roslyn Analyzers in some or all of its projects.
 For an analyzer to work for a given project, it must be installed in that project.
 To install an analyzer globally for all projects, add the analyzer to [_Directory.Build.props_](../Directory.Build.props).
 Scaffold uses a [rule set file](../CodeAnalysis.ruleset) to configure these analyzers.

+- [IDisposableAnalyzers](https://github.com/DotNetAnalyzers/IDisposableAnalyzers) - Corrects the use of IDisposables.
 - [SonarAnalyzer.CSharp](https://github.com/SonarSource/sonar-dotnet) - Helps spot bugs and code smells.
 - [StyleCop.Analyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) - Enforce style and consistency when writing C# code.
 - [xUnit.Analyzers](https://github.com/xunit/xunit.analyzers) - Helps to write better tests.